 Discount Rate - Unless explicitly stated in the lease agreement, known by the City, or the City is able to determine the rate implicit within the lease, the discount rate used to calculate lease right-to-use assets and liabilities will be the City's incremental borrowing rate (IBR), which will be the rate utilized for the subsequent fiscal year.
-The City's IBR was calculated at 2.530% at September 30, 2022, and was the discount rate utilized for applicable leases beginning October 1, 2022 and applicable lease conversions.
+The City's IBR was calculated at 2.530% at September 30, 2023, and was the discount rate utilized for applicable leases beginning during the fiscal year and for applicable lease conversions.